 As biometric authentication services using fingerprints, retinal scans, and activity patterns become more widespread, stronger and more user-friendly two-factor authentication services are available.
 Also, never keep system IDs and passwords in unprotected text files.

 Many organizations have changed their policies to comply with privacy regulation, which is a positive initial step, but if an organization cannot enforce the policy, then no data privacy benefits will be experienced.

 This policy change is usually considered a records management task, but businesses must start managing existing data while understanding that volumes of new data will be consistently generated.

 2020 Is the Year for Better Data Privacy

 With the new regulations empowering users to protect their data, it is finally time for better data privacy.
 Let LightEdge help you safely and securely store your data.
 Whether you are looking for a top-tier colocation service provider or a world-class hosting and cloud provider, LightEdge has got you covered.

-Customers turn to LightEdge to reduce risk of non-compliance, scale security, and for the predictably and cost-effectiveness.
+Customers turn to LightEdge to reduce the risk of non-compliance, scale security, and predictability and cost-effectiveness.
 LightEdge provides customers with an extended team of experienced engineers and helps to focus resources on agility and differentiation.
-Are you curious how your current provider stacks up?
+Are you curious about how your current provider stacks up?
 No two businesses are the same.
 At LightEdge, we work with you to find the right mix of control, security, and cost for your Cloud Hosting and IT service needs.
 Contact us today for your free security assessment.